Denavvia Mojet: Taking Grand Rapids’ Political Pulse

 GR|MAG: Tell me a little about the format of your show and the types of guests you have on?

 DM: The format of Political Pulse is pretty fluid.
-We record/broadcast for one hour and over the course of that time, there may be a panel, or a personal one hour interview with a guest or group or even just me fielding calls from residents but we’re always exploring political topics/races that are most prominent in the community at that time.
+We record/broadcast for one hour and over the course of that time, there may be a panel, or a personal one hour interview with a guest or group, or even just me fielding calls from residents.
+But, we’re always exploring political topics/races that are most prominent in the community at that time.

-For example, in the past, if the community was centering discourse on the race for Second Ward commissioner, guests on the show included candidates like Commissioner Joe Jones and Tami VandenBerg.
+For example, in the past, if the community was centering discourse on the race for Second Ward commissioner, guests on the show included candidates like commissioner Joe Jones and Tami VandenBerg.
 In races that impact jurisdictions larger than just the city of Grand Rapids, I have shared the platform with candidates like Chris Reader for county clerk, Alida Bryant for county prosecutor, Jeff Thomas for Congress and even Robert VanKirk for State House.

-And I step beyond just the people running for positions of influence, and I have facilitated on-air live broadcasts with individuals like Patrick Miles Jr., former Barack Obama-appointed US Attorney, or with panels of activists and residents on topics like DACA, and I’ve even engaged local activist groups within the political arena like Voters Not Politicians (the movement to end gerrymandering), Equity PAC, the Amalgamated Transit Union (of local Rapid Bus employees during their labor dispute and transit millage boycott) and GR Proactive for Voter Mobilization.
+And, I step beyond just the people running for positions of influence.
+I have facilitated on-air live broadcasts with individuals like Patrick Miles Jr., former Barack Obama-appointed US Attorney, or with panels of activists and residents on topics like DACA, and I’ve even engaged local activist groups within the political arena like Voters Not Politicians (the movement to end gerrymandering), Equity PAC, the Amalgamated Transit Union (of local Rapid Bus employees during their labor dispute and transit millage boycott) and GR Proactive for Voter Mobilization.

 I’ve even had the pleasure of broadcasting live a candidate forum from the LINC UP Gallery on millages.
 My guests vary a great deal but the goal is always the same — to connect my listeners to a person, an office, an organization or an issue that could be affecting them, their friends, their family or their neighborhood.